krokedil/dibs-easy-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2018.03.16    - version 1.3.0 =
+* Feature       - Added support for ShippingCountries (possible to add up to 5 specific countries that the e-commerce store ship to).
+* Tweak         - Save DIBS cusotmer data addressLine2 in billing_address_2 & shipping_address_2 in WC if it exist in order.

 = 2018.01.15    - version 1.2.0 =
 * Feature		- Added termsUrl sent to DIBS (using WooCommerce terms & conditions page).